Happily Ever After, Excerpt—Intellect vs Instinct

 Why do I hesitate?
 I don’t want to lose my independence.
 I should be able to depend on him.

-During my last interview I was asked, “What makes you so successful?”
+In one interview I was asked, “What makes you so successful?”

 “Marketing activities are fluid,” I said.
 “You have to know that going in and be ready to turn on a dime.
 I just know when….to….turn left.”